PaulWay/openscad_work/Woodworking_and_workshop_tools/README.md

 fan are angled in on the 'outside' away from the chuck.
 The part has been designed to allow customisation for other belt and chuck sizes.

+**File: `filings_collector_proedge.scad`**

+A two part filings collector, mainly designed to fit in the base of the Robert Sorby ProEdge sharpening system.
+The base holds the magnets, the top sits over that and lifts off to allow the filings to be picked up and emptied into the bin without sticking to the magnets.
+You may need to print this in a high-temperature filament, or just accept that some hot filings are going to embed themselves in the surface of the top.

 **File: `masonry_drill_rack_v1.0.scad`**

 A basic block to store the masonry drills I have.